News

 RSPB Langford Lowfields, with flood water almost submerging a sign that reads 'Danger'.

 Just as human lives are devastated by increased flooding, its impact can be disastrous for wildlife.
-We hear from Langford Lowfields, a reserve that has been repeatedly impacted by serious flooding about what that looks like on the ground.
+With the Met Office highlighting that some counties are receiving triple the average rainfall and severe flooding across many parts of the country, the RSPB’s nature reserves are on the front line.
+We hear from Langford Lowfields, a nature reserve that has been repeatedly impacted by serious floods.
 As you’ll discover, the effects are already extreme, and we can’t afford to let them worsen on our watch.

 No time to recover at Langford Lowfields